Ascher176/CSE110/index.md

 ## Quote

 Even though I am a fan of inspirational quotes, I'm not too sure which one to put here.

+> A place for an awesome quote.

 However, the first thing that comes to my mind whenever I think of a quote is [this](./linked.md).

+## Code

+The first lines of code I wrote here at UCSD one and a half years ago! :

+``
+name = input('Enter your name: ')
+print("Hello, " + name + "!
+Welcome to CSE 8A!")
+``
+Stepik was a great learning resource for me: [link](https://stepik.org/course/125129/syllabus?auth=login)

 ## Good habits that I really want
 ### but do not have discipline to maintain